.png)

 Pick Your Favorites

-I prefer to show my buyers no more than seven homes daily when markets have that many available, except for relocation clients and those in urgent need with only one day to look.
 Why?
-Because you will get them confused and forget things about them if I cram homes in your day.
+Because you will get them confused and forget things about them if I cram homework into your day.
 Take that time to look at the homes and take notes.
-It's easier to narrow them down the next day after seeing the other 5.
-Put the list each day of your favorites FIRST, then work down the list.
+It's easier to narrow them down the next day after seeing the other five.
+Put the list of your favorites for each day FIRST, then work down the list.
 Be PICKY; find the ones you have the fewest dislikes or ones meeting the majority of your MUST-HAVE and WANTS list.
 This is your future home; do you see yourself there?

 Talk to me, and let me help you answer any concerns and questions.
 I am your advisor and work for you!
-What is shiny and new will eventually become mundane, and helping you see long-term value over momentary joy is important when making a HUGE purchase like a new home.
+What is shiny and new will eventually become mundane, and helping you see long-term value over momentary joy is essential when making a HUGE purchase like a new home.

 Buying a home?
 I am here to help you price it right – get a comparative market analysis today BEFORE you make an offer.
 Working with a NEW HOME BUILDER?
-That means a professional looking out for you is even more important.
+That means a professional looking out for you is even more critical.
 Don't go it alone; I will help you through the process.